phyzical/WackAPotatoBot/Readme.md

 If you want to have the screen in a different location/resultion you should be able to tweek the following variables found in main.py
-`baseX` This is how many pixels from the left to where your game screen starts `baseY` This is how many pixels from the top to where your game screen starts `extraWidth` This is an awkward value based on what resultion you choose `extraHeight` This is an awkward value based on what resultion you choose
+`baseX` This is how many pixels from the left to where your game screen starts `baseY` This is how many pixels from the top to where your game screen starts `extraWidth` This is an awkward value based on window size `extraHeight` This is an awkward value based on window size

+`gameboardBaseX` This is how many pixels from the left to where your game screen starts `gameboardBaseY` This is how many pixels from the top to where your game screen starts `gameboardExtraWidth` This is an awkward value based on window size `gameboardExtraHeight` This is an awkward value based on window size

 `debug` You can set this to true and you can view the `tests/screenshot.png` that gets created in tests for reviewing if your values above line up with the screen capture

+`enableAutoDeconstruction` set this to true to auto destroy inventory after every game